hassanshaikley/messaging-service/NOTES.md

 - Assuming conversations can be unique - HOWEVER need to normalize the participant addresses to fully do this, unless we know phone numbers will be formatted the same
 - Also might want to put creating the conversation + the message in a transaction, so we don't have conversations when message creation fails
 - Some things are generated and extranous.
 Normally I would go through and remove what is not needed + refactor a bit more but I did not in the interest of time.
+- 429 is rate limiting.
+So when producing I think there needs to be some kind of architecture in place to handle that.
+OR even if there are 500s.
+When rate limited you have to try again later.
+I like processing webhooks in jobs so that it doesn't overwhelm a system.
+You may need to do something like that as well when communicating with these providers.

 ## Places for improvement